natemcintosh/blobrs/README.md

 ### 1. Azure Storage Account

-You'll need an Azure Storage Account with a container.
+You'll need an Azure Storage Account with one or more containers.
 If you don't have one:

 1. Create an Azure Storage Account in the [Azure Portal](https://portal.azure.com)
-2. Create a container in your storage account
+2. Create one or more containers in your storage account
 3. Get your storage account access key from the "Access keys" section

 ### 2. Environment Variables